brenmcnamara/Portfolio/README.md

 My name is Brendan McNamara.
 I am a passionate software engineer driven to make real-world impact.

-I have a deep passion for the of AI technologies and, in particular, Deep Learning, and have devoted a large chunk of my time to learning the math, theory, and core concepts behind the latest progress in the field.
+I have a strong interest in AI technologies, in particular, Deep Learning, and have devoted a large chunk of my time to learning the math, theory, and core concepts behind the latest progress in the field.
 You can view my [Trello Board](https://trello.com/b/B8HdpyCe/ai) containing my roadmap